IranEconomyData/IHBS/README.md

 Returns the documentation for the specified table

- Replace <Table-Name> with the name of the table
+ Replace "Table-Name" with the name of the table

 **3- `??IHBS.##::Table-Name`**

 Returns the clickable list of tables for access to their documentation

- Replace <Table-Name> with the name of the table
+ Replace "Table-Name" with the name of the table

   example